vsergeev/gardend-lua/design.md

 ## System State

 The system state for a particular time step is stored in a simple table key/value pairs for the timestamp, input data, intermediate computations, and outputs.
 Input blocks should populate the system state with the key/value pair(s) containing sampled data.
-Algorithm blocks should populate the system state with key/value pair(s) containing computed outputs and intermediate computations (if necessary).
+Controller blocks should populate the system state with key/value pair(s) containing computed outputs and intermediate computations (if necessary).
 Output blocks should use the system state to drive outputs.
 Posts blocks should use system state to generate visualiaztions or statistics.
 In general, processing blocks should not maintain their own state and should keep all required state in the system state structure.

 ``` lua
 {